Nebraska Cornhuskers football: National championships

 Nebraska's first titles came less than a decade into Bob Devaney's tenure.
 Devaney used a quarterback rotation between Jerry Tagge and Van Brownson throughout 1970, and the two led NU to nine consecutive wins after a tie at USC.
-Late-season losses by Texas, Ohio State, and Notre Dame allowed Nebraska to claim the national title with an Orange Bowl win over LSU.
+On New Year's Day, bowl losses by No. 1 Texas and No. 2 Ohio State allowed No. 3 Nebraska to claim the national title with an Orange Bowl win over LSU.
 Trailing 12–10 in the fourth quarter, Tagge led a sixty-seven-yard drive to give NU a lead it would not relinquish.
 Nebraska was the presumptive title favorite over one-loss Notre Dame, but Devaney still campaigned after the game: "even the Pope would have to vote us number one."
 The next day Nebraska was elected national champion, its first from a major selector.

 With Tagge as the unquestioned starter, Nebraska spent most of 1971 as the country's number-one team, winning each of its first eleven games by at least twenty-four points to set up a Thanksgiving Day meeting with No. 2 Oklahoma.
 The headline matchup of "The Game of the Century" was Nebraska's defense (allowing 6.4 points per game) against Oklahoma's wishbone offense (scoring 44.6 points per game).
 Nebraska's 35–31 victory was viewed by fifty-five million people in the United States, the largest college football audience ever.
 NU beat Alabama 38–6 in the Orange Bowl to defend its national title, becoming the first champion to defeat the No. 2, No. 3, and No. 4 finishers in the AP poll.
 NU's 1971 team is considered among the best in college football history.